mitranim/prax/docs/html/api/app.md

 The queue is synchronous.
-If you call `app.enque` when the app is idle (at the top of the stack in a task or microtask callback), it's guaranteed to finish before control flow returns to the callsite.
+If you call `app.enque` when the app is idle (at the top of the stack in a task or microtask callback), it's guaranteed to finish before control returns to the callsite.

 The queue is asynchronous.
 If you call `app.enque` when the app is busy (inside an effect), it's guaranteed to delay the new events until the current queue